Caldas/RobotPilotGame-/README.md

 ### 🎓 Perfect for Young Programmers!

-This game was specially designed to teach programming concepts to kids (11+ years old) in a fun and engaging way.
+This game was specially designed to teach programming concepts to my kid (11 years old) in a fun and engaging way.
 No boring textbooks - just pure coding adventure!

 **Ready to become a programming superhero?
 Let's code! 💻✨**